Whether you have years of work experience or you just graduated, there’s a job opportunity for you at Nestlé. Search for jobs here.

 %

-Assessments have identified a range of challenges in some of the countries where we source sugar, including child labor risks, working and living conditions for sugarcane laborers and environmental challenges like deforestation and agrochemical applications.
+Assessments have identified a range of challenges in some of the countries where we source sugar, including child labor risks, working and living conditions for sugarcane cutters and environmental challenges like deforestation and agrochemical applications.
 Together with our suppliers and implementing partners, such as Proforest, we are actively working to address them.

 Mapping and assessing our suppliers